How to Ask Your Professors for a Job Recommendation

-The approach can be the scariest part, but there are a few things to keep in mind that will make it easier.
+Approaching your professor can be a little scary, but there are a few things to keep in mind that can make it easier.

-There are two crucial ways to smooth this process: Ask your professors well before the letter is due (at least two weeks, preferably four) and give them as much information as possible.
-Remember, the less work your professors have to do, the more likely they are to write you that letter.
+- Be thorough.
+To make the process smoother, give your professors as much information as possible.
+Remember, the less work your professors have to do, the more likely they are to write you a letter.